 Dina received her BA of Language and Translation from the Faculty of Arts, English Department, Alexandria University.
 She studied a Diploma of Higher Education in Translation Studies, University of Cambridge, UK.

 Besides being a reading-promoter, she is also an associate at the International Positive Psychology Association (IPPA); and a member at the American Literary Translators Association (ALTA); the International Association for Professional Translators and Interpreters (IAPTI); the International Association for Translation and Intercultural Studies (IATIS); Translators Without Borders Organization (TWB); PEN America; the Society of Authors in UK; and International Union of Langauges and Translation.

-In 2020, Dina is the award-winner The Women Leadership & Excellence Award (in the field of Media) at “The Arab Women In Leadership and Business Summit 2020”, in recognition of her volunteer work at Women of Egypt Initiative.
+In 2020, Dina won The Women Leadership & Excellence Award (in the field of Media) at “The Arab Women In Leadership and Business Summit 2020”, in recognition of her volunteer work at Women of Egypt Initiative.

 In 2019, she won the First Prize on Elephant Journal magazine writing contest many times.